-MSR has just come out with a new group version of their WindBurner canister gas stove system.
-Whereas previous versions have been “upright” type stoves (where the burner mounts on top of the canister), this is a “remote” type stove (where the canister is off to the side, connected by a fuel hose).
+MSR has a group version of their WindBurner canister gas stove system.
+Whereas other versions are “upright” type stoves (where the burner mounts on top of the canister), this is a “remote” type stove (where the canister is off to the side, connected by a fuel hose).

 Goods New for Windburner Fans

 Apparently, the WindBurner is here to stay.
-Just look at how many options MSR is putting out.
+Just look at how many options MSR has put out.
 For the first couple of years, there was only the basic 1.0 L version.
-However, in 2017 alone, the following have come out:
+Since then, the following have come out:

 - 1.8 L pot

 - Remote style burner

 - 4.5 L pot

 Clearly, MSR is going “all in” with the WindBurner.